nishatandmusa/nishatandmusa.github.io/_pages/work-with-nishatandmusa.md

 ---
 # Photography Examples

+## Hotels and Resorts
+We worked with various hotels and resorts in USA and abroad.
+Here are some of our photography examples from Hotel Advenire by Marriott in Utah, Carmel Mission Inn, California, Yosemite View Lodge, California,  Hotel National, Zermatt, Switzerland, Hotel Schweizerhof, St. Mortiz, Switzerland, Deltapark Vitalresort, Thun, Switzerland, and Hotel Angelo Engel, Ortisei, Italy.

+{% include gallery id="gallery_hotels" caption="" %}

 ## Visit Bend, OR
 Bend is a beautiful city in central Oregon with a large variety of epic landscapes including numerous waterfalls, cascade mountains, caves, volcanoes, and unique rock formations.
 We worked with [Visit Bend](https://www.visitbend.com) to capture the natural beauty and adventure opportunities in Bend and it's surrounding.